 St. George's Central CE Primary School and Nursery is committed to promoting the health and wellbeing of all staff members.
-We are aware that the menopause is a natural process of every female's life, and the school is in an important position to provide the right support to staff members experiencing the menopause.
+The school recognises that the menopause is a natural stage of life which affects most women and other people who have a menstrual cycle.
+This can include trans people and people with 'variations of sex development' (VSD) - some people might prefer to identify as intersex or use the term 'differences in sex development' (DSD).
+Experiences of the menopause can be many and varied - the school recognises its important position as an employer in ensuring adequate support is provided to staff members.
 The aims of this policy are to: